Captainarash/The_Holy_Book_of_X86/README.md

 A simple guide to x86 architecture, assembly, memory management, paging, segmentation, SMM (Not Available), BIOS (Not Available).

-    This book tends to overview and teach x86 subjects in the eyes of a reverse engineer, malware analyst or a hacker.
-We're not going to teach you how to build an OS or other subjects that are not related to those mentioned above.
+    This book tends to overview and teach x86 subjects in order to make you have a better understanding of computers in general and help you learn x86 pretty fast.

 ### Here's a quick overview of the content (current content):